JetBrains/Qodana/topics/configuration-reference.md

 <link-summary>You can exclude paths from analyses for all inspections, as well as for specific inspections. </link-summary>

-Exclude all inspections for specified project paths:
+Exclude all inspections for specified project paths using the following YAML configuration:

 ```yaml
 version: "1.0"